sshhevvanna/codewars-solutions-javascript/README.md

 ## General Info

-- _This repository contains some of mine solutions for Codewars problems._<br>
+- _This repository contains some of my solutions for Codewars problems._<br>
 - _For convenience, I've divided the solutions into folders by level (kuy)._